Tyson Lee (American football)

-Tyson Paul Lee (born December 19, 1987) is a former American football quarterback who played for the Mississippi State Bulldogs during the 2008 and 2009 seasons.
+Tyson Paul Lee (born December 19, 1987) is an American former football quarterback who played for the Mississippi State Bulldogs during the 2008 and 2009 seasons.
 He later worked for the St. Louis Rams as a scout.

 Lee led his Columbus High School football team to the playoffs his senior year and was named his Region's most valuable player.
 He also played baseball and soccer.
 He did not receive any major conference offers out of high school, so he committed to play football for Itawamba Community College instead.

 In two years at ICC, Lee compiled a 14–4 record as a starter and was Itawamba's first ever player to be named a First Team JUCO All-American and an Academic All-American.
-At ICC, Lee threw 19 touchdown passes and only 7 interceptions.
+At ICC, Lee threw 19 touchdown passes against 7 interceptions.
 He enrolled as a walk-on at Mississippi State in January 2008, hoping to back up or possibly win the starting quarterback job from Wesley Carroll.

 Lee started the final eight games for the Bulldogs in 2008.
-In his first start, he threw for 175 yards, 1 touchdown, and 0 interceptions in a 34–24 loss to LSU.
+In his first start, he threw for 175 yards and 1 touchdown without an interception in a 34–24 loss to LSU.
 Lee led the Bulldogs to two victories over SEC opponents, #13 Vanderbilt and Arkansas, but the Bulldogs were unable to qualify for a bowl game after a beat-down by bitter in-state rival Ole Miss.
-Lee finished the season with 1,519 yards passing yards, 7 passing touchdowns, 1 rushing touchdown, and only 5 interceptions.
+Lee finished the season with 1,519 yards passing yards, 7 passing touchdowns, 1 rushing touchdown, with 5 interceptions.